huggingface/transformers/docs/source/en/model_doc/depth_anything_v2.md

 <Tip>

 - Both relative and absolute depth estimation checkpoints can be found on the hub.
-The relative models are [here](https://huggingface.co/models?library=transformers&other=relative+depth&sort=trending) and the absolute models are [here](https://huggingface.co/models?library=transformers&other=absolute+depth&sort=trending).
+The relative models are [here](https://huggingface.co/models?library=transformers&other=relative+depth&model_type=depth+anything) and the absolute models are [here](https://huggingface.co/models?library=transformers&other=absolute+depth&model_type=depth+anything).
+For the difference between both, see the [Monocular depth estimation task guide](../tasks/monocular_depth_estimation).

 </Tip>